 Hatcheries.
 Hatchery risk includes a suite of hazards that hatcheries can present to neighboring, naturally spawning fish.
-Without proper controls, hatchery operations can unleash stray domesticated hatchery fish that may dilute genetic resilience of natural populations, compete with them for scarce habitat and food, prey upon their young, or require unsustainable removals of broodstock from natural populations to sustain hatchery production ("broodstock mining").
-We begin with standards, indicators, and rating guidelines for exploitation risk, then address biomass risk and hatchery risk.
+Without proper controls, straying domesticated hatchery fish may dilute genetic resilience of natural populations, compete with wild salmon for scarce habitat and food, or prey upon their young.
+In some cases, hatchery staff collecting fish for breeding can impose unsustainable removals on natural populations in order to sustain hatchery production ("broodstock mining").

+Below are standards, indicators, and rating guidelines for exploitation risk, biomass risk and hatchery risk.
-2.1 Exploitation.
-The fishery avoids depletion of SRKW prey supply by meeting conservation limits on target and non-target fish.

-Indicator 2.1.1: Exploitation Rate.
-Exploitation rate meets applicable conservation limits in law, state and federal harvest rules, and treaty management agreements.

-Indicator 2.1.2: Reference Points.
-This indicator sets two requirements: (1) On target stocks, fishing pressure must be managed to a target reference point ≤ maximum sustainable yield (e.g., FMSY, SMSY, or a reliable substitute); and (2) harvest managers must use abundance-based control rules that reduce the allowed exploitation rate when abundance of returning fish is low, and halt fishing when abundance drops below a minimum threshold.

-Indicator 2.1.3: ETP Species.
-Incidental take of Endangered, Threatened or Protected (ETP) populations, if any, complies with applicable limits in law and treaty management agreements.

-Indicator 2.1.4: Uncertainty → Precaution.
-Management policy responds to errors and uncertainties in key management parameters (such as run-size forecast, exploitation, survival and escapement), by implementing precautionary harvest control rules and in-season adjustments in allowable catch and/or fishing practices (e.g., to selectively avoid impacts on lower-than-expected runs, while targeting healthy stocks).

-Indicator 2.1.5: Compliance.
-Both fishery managers and fishers comply with applicable exploitation rate limits and impact limits on target and non-target species, including ETP species.

-Indicator 2.1.6: Timely Action.
+- 2.1 Exploitation.
+The fishery avoids depletion of SRKW prey supply by meeting conservation limits on target and non-target fish. - Indicator 2.1.1: Exploitation Rate.
+Exploitation rate meets applicable conservation limits in law, state and federal harvest rules, and treaty management agreements. - Indicator 2.1.2: Reference Points.
+This indicator sets two requirements: (1) On target stocks, fishing pressure must be managed to a target reference point ≤ maximum sustainable yield (e.g., FMSY, SMSY, or a reliable substitute); and (2) harvest managers must use abundance-based control rules that reduce the allowed exploitation rate when abundance of returning fish is low, and halt fishing when abundance drops below a minimum threshold. - Indicator 2.1.3: ETP Species.
+Incidental take of Endangered, Threatened or Protected (ETP) populations, if any, complies with applicable limits in law and treaty management agreements. - Indicator 2.1.4: Uncertainty → Precaution.
+Management policy responds to errors and uncertainties in key management parameters (such as run-size forecast, exploitation, survival and escapement), by implementing precautionary harvest control rules and in-season adjustments in allowable catch and/or fishing practices (e.g., to selectively avoid impacts on lower-than-expected runs, while targeting healthy stocks). - Indicator 2.1.5: Compliance.
+Both fishery managers and fishers comply with applicable exploitation rate limits and impact limits on target and non-target species, including ETP species. - Indicator 2.1.6: Timely Action.
 In terminal and near-terminal fisheries, managers adjust harvest rules inseason when necessary to meet applicable conservation limits.